-Liquid hydrogen, as used at the Campbell East Hamilton station, has storage, transportation, and pumping efficiencies compared to gaseous hydrogen in refueling infrastructure scenarios.
-Compression of gaseous hydrogen at refueling stations to fill FCEVs fully requires 3 to 5 kilowatt hour per kilogram (kWh/kg) of electricity.
-Because pumping liquid hydrogen is much more efficient than compressing gaseous hydrogen, liquid pump stations use less than 1 kWh/kg to accomplish the same task.
-This is important because electricity at hydrogen stations can be expensive and is generally hard to make renewable.
+Liquid hydrogen, as used at the Concord station, has storage, transportation, and pumping efficiencies compared to gaseous hydrogen in refueling infrastructure scenarios.
+For example, compression of gaseous hydrogen at refueling stations to fill FCEVs fully requires 3-5 kilowatt hour per kilogram (kWh/kg) of electricity.
+On the other hand, liquid pump stations use less than 1 kWh/kg to accomplish the same task.
+Because less electricity is needed, pumping liquid hydrogen is more efficient than compressing gaseous hydrogen.
+This is important to highlight because electricity at hydrogen stations can be expensive and is generally hard to make renewable.